Our research is editorially independent but we may earn a commission for purchases made through our links.

 Lake Tahoe straddles the border of Nevada and California just west of Carson City.
 It’s the largest alpine lake in North America and offers a myriad of things to do.
 In this year-round vacation paradise, you can enjoy hiking, mountain biking and sailing in the summer, and some of the world’s best skiing and snowboarding in the winter.
 One of the most scenic spots around the lake can be found at Sand Harbor State Park, three miles south of Incline Village on the Nevada side.
 Here, you’ll find 55 acres of long sandy beaches, forested areas and rocky coves.
 The gently sloping sands, crystal clear water and interesting rock formations make for outstanding swimming and even scuba diving.

-Virginia City, one of the largest historical districts in the nation, is the best known of Nevada’s early mining towns.
+Virginia City, one of the largest historical districts in the nation, is an early mining town and a top-rated small-town in Nevada.
 The discovery of the Comstock Lode in the late 19th-century made it a booming metropolis with over 25,000 residents.
 In its heyday, it was a center for arts and culture.
 Today, while the population has dwindled, not much has changed.
 You can stroll authentic boardwalk sidewalks, visit Old West saloons and ride a stagecoach or even a historic train.
-This authentic Wild West town is also known for its haunted hotels, annual Rocky Mountain oysters stir fry and world championship outhouse races.
+This authentic Wild West town is also known for its haunted hotels, annual Rocky Mountain Oyster Fry and World Championship Outhouse Races.
 The outhouse races take place over the first weekend in October, in which teams of costumed outhouse racers are pitted against each other – one person rides and the remaining team members push, pull or drag the elaborately decorated outhouses down a race track.

 Six Thousand Year-Old Petroglyphs, Grapevine Canyon, Laughlin